History of quaternions: Octonions

-Two months after Hamilton's discovery of quaternions, Graves wrote Hamilton on December 26, 1843 presenting a kind of double quaternion that is called an octonion, and showed that they were what we now call a normed division algebra; Graves called them octaves.
+Two months after Hamilton's discovery of quaternions, Graves wrote Hamilton on December 26, 1843, presenting a kind of double quaternion, which he called octaves, and showed that they were what we now call a normed division algebra.
+Hamilton observed in reply that they were not associative, which may have been the invention of the concept.
+He also promised to get Graves' work published, but did little about it.
 Hamilton needed a way to distinguish between two different types of double quaternions, the associative biquaternions and the octaves.
-He spoke about them to the Royal Irish Society and credited his friend Graves for the discovery of the second type of double quaternion. observed in reply that they were not associative, which may have been the invention of the concept.
-He also promised to get Graves' work published, but did little about it; Cayley, working independently of Graves, but inspired by Hamilton's publication of his own work, published on octonions in March 1845 – as an appendix to a paper on a different subject.
+He spoke about them to the Royal Irish Society and credited his friend Graves for the discovery of the second type of double quaternion.

+Cayley, working independently of Graves, but inspired by Hamilton's publication of his own work, published on octonions in March 1845 – as an appendix to a paper on a different subject.
 Hamilton was stung into protesting Graves' priority in discovery, if not publication; nevertheless, octonions are known by the name Cayley gave them – or as Cayley numbers.

-The major deduction from the existence of octonions was the eight squares theorem, which follows directly from the product rule from octonions, had also been previously discovered as a purely algebraic identity, by Carl Ferdinand Degen in 1818.
+The major deduction from the existence of octonions was the eight squares theorem, which follows directly from the product rule from octonions.
+It had also been previously discovered as a purely algebraic identity by Carl Ferdinand Degen in 1818.
 This sum-of-squares identity is characteristic of composition algebra, a feature of complex numbers, quaternions, and octonions.

 Mathematical uses

-Quaternions continued to be a well-studied mathematical structure in the twentieth century, as the third term in the Cayley–Dickson construction of hypercomplex number systems over the reals, followed by the octonions and the sedenions; they are also a useful tool in number theory, particularly in the study of the representation of numbers as sums of squares.
+Quaternions continued to be a well-studied mathematical structure in the twentieth century, as the third term in the Cayley–Dickson construction of hypercomplex number systems over the reals, followed by the octonions, the sedenions, the trigintaduonions; they are also a useful tool in number theory, particularly in the study of the representation of numbers as sums of squares.
 The group of eight basic unit quaternions, positive and negative, the quaternion group, is also the simplest non-commutative Sylow group.